 Working with Rich Text¶

 Normally styles apply to everything in an individual cell.
-However, Rich Text allows formatting of parts of the text in a string.
+However, rich text allows formatting of parts of the text in a string.
 This section covers adding rich-text formatting to worksheet cells.
 Rich-text formatting in existing workbooks has to be enabled when loading them with the rich_text=True parameter.

 Rich Text objects can contain a mix of unformatted text and